Does SEO Still Matter in the Age of AI? What Therapists Need to Know in 2025

 browser window mockups that say does SEO still matter in the age of ai

-Maybe you’ve seen headlines like “SEO is dead.”
-Or perhaps you’re noticing fewer clicks to your website lately.
+Maybe you’re noticing fewer clicks to your website lately.
+Maybe you’ve even heard whispers that SEO is “dead.”

 You’re not alone.
-Search has definitely changed—and it’s changed fast.
+Search has definitely changed, and it’s changed fast.

 But before you toss out your whole strategy, let’s stop and breathe. 🧘♀️